-This number may be slightly understated as it does not include workers in Union who work out of the home.
+^{}This number may be slightly understated as it does not include workers in Union who work out of the home.

 Chester County has the lowest percentage of residents remaining in the county for employment.
-An assumption can be made that most of those workers leaving the county but remaining in state are working in the more industry dense York County or may be commuting to Columbia, SC which is approximately 50 miles south of Chester and easily accessible via Interstate 77.
-This is substantiated by the Census Bureau ACS estimate that 23.7% of commuters in Chester travel more than 45 minutes to work.
+An assumption can be made that most of those workers leaving the county but

 Lancaster and Union retain slightly more than 50% of their respective residents for employment with Lancaster's residents fairly evenly splitting working in state and outside the county and working out of state.
 It could be assumed that most of those working out of state are commuting to adjacent Mecklenburg and Union, NC counties.
 Likewise, a majority of those working in state and outside of the county in Union, SC could be assumed to be commuting to Spartanburg and Cherokee counties in SC.